List of Grim & Evil characters: Billy

-William "Billy" is an 10-year-old human boy who strangely has a low IQ of -5, a sign of intellectual disability, having been outperformed by a shovel and two candy bracelets on an IQ test, though he acts like a smart-aleck.
+William "Billy" is a 9-year-old human boy with a profound intellectual disability, having been outperformed by a shovel and two candy bracelets on an IQ test, though he acts like a smart-aleck.
+A person with such an IQ would be unable to speak or perform simple tasks in reality.
 He has a big, pink nose and beady, black eyes inherited from his father, Harold, and red hair inherited from his mother, Gladys.
 His main affiliations are Grim and Mandy.
 Mandy is Billy's best friend, though she treats him more like a servant than a friend.
 It has been hinted several times that Billy may have underlying feelings for Mandy that even he (in his stupidity) may not fully realize.
 Billy is far kinder to Grim than Mandy is, and while he almost always goes against the Saton's advice and uses him as a plaything, he appears to genuinely like him and often tells Grim that he's his "best friend".

 Due to Billy's foolish desires, which he orders Grim to bring about, he is often the cause of Grim and Mandy's mishaps.
-Although good-natured and well-behaved, he has occasional fits of stubbornness and rage, which shows insanity that even Mandy seems to fear.
+Although good-natured, he has occasional fits of stubbornness and rage, which shows insanity that even Mandy seems to fear.
 Billy is the most innocent character of the three, yet he ends up causing the most problems due to his irrational and often impulsive choice of actions.
 He has a wide curiosity which gets him into situations he often can't get himself out of without Grim and Mandy coming to his rescue.
 Billy is also scared of spiders, which is quite unfortunate because a huge Spider named Jeff believes that Billy is his "father".
 His greatest fears were combined by Horror's Hand into a monstrous clown-spider-mailman hybrid in the Big Boogey Adventure movie.

 In Underfist, the origin of his fear of spiders is shown through in a flashback.
 A yellow marshmallow bunny named Bun-Bun used to sneak into Billy's room when he was a baby and tormented him with real spiders.
 This is explained by Bun-Bun during the flashback so as to torment Jeffery about his problems with his dad.

 Billy's family is Harold (his father), Gladys (his mother), Nergal (his uncle), Aunt Sis (his aunt), Nergal Jr. (his cousin), and his grandmother, who lives in the Netherworld (for reasons unknown).
-He is also good friends with Lana and, occasionally, with Jollien, however his best friends are Mandy and Irwin.
+His best friends are Mandy and Irwin.
 During the end credits of Billy & Mandy Save Christmas, Billy mentions that his family celebrates Hanukkah ("that way we gets more presents").
 However, from the way Billy says it implies that they celebrate it as an excuse to get more presents suggesting that they may not actually be Jewish.

-In 2021, Maxwell Atoms, who has Asperger syndrome himself, confirmed that Billy is autistic and likened him to "the fun and joyous inner-world where [Atoms likes] to spend [his] time" in contrast to Mandy.